jax-ml/jax-ai-stack/docs/source/JAX_for_PyTorch_users.md

 print(x_zeros, x_zeros.shape, x_zeros.dtype)
 ```

-You can even initialize arrays with constants or random values.
+We can also initialize arrays with constants or random values.
 For example:

 ```{code-cell} ipython3
 ---